ahamilton144/GitTutorial/README.md

 `git push`

-## Pull requests and merging changes into the Master branch
+## Pull requests and merging changes into the master branch
 Now we want to merge our working directory into the master branch.
 To do this, log into the browser version of [Github](https://github.com/) and navigate to the repository that you are working on (in this case, GitTutorial).
 If you click where it says "2 branches" (or more if there are multiple working branches in your project), you will see your working branch.
-Click "New pull request", which will activate a request for the Master branch to *pull* your changes, so that they become part of the Master branch.
-Remember that this pull request includes one or more commits from your local branch - everything that you have changed since you first branched off the the Master branch.
+Click "New pull request", which will activate a request for the master branch to *pull* your changes, so that they become part of the master branch.
+Remember that this pull request includes one or more commits from your local branch - everything that you have changed since you first branched off the the master branch.
 Now give the pull request a name (the default is the last commit message on your working branch), leave a comment if you want to tell your collaborators (or your future self) what was in this pull request, and click "Create pull request".

 If you are not an administrator to the repository (e.g. you are suggesting a change to an open source project), then this is all you can do.
 It is now up to the administrator to accept or deny your pull request.
 But if you are an administrator, the next step is the *merge*.
 If you are the only person that has made changes on the master branch, so that the current master branch is identical to the branch from which you created your working branch, then it will tell you that there are no merge conflicts.
 You can hit "Merge pull request" and then "Confirm merge" to safely and automatically add your changes on top of the master branch.